 "To be honest, firms tend not to collaborate with us on tech to see what we need upfront.
-The focus processes - the development of pricing processes, us on tech to see what we need upfront.
 The focus is still possibly on process improvements in their own enterprises, which is wholly understandable.
 Tech that would be valuable to an in-house legal practice would help us in our objectives to deliver cost effective, value-added legal services to our business.
 Our role as partner guardian is to protect as well as grow the business.
-Tech which, for instance, reduces time to contract works to grow our business or provides an advance warning system for legal or compliance risk.
+Tech which, for instance, reduces time to contract works to grow our business or provide an advance warning system on legal or compliance risk would protect.